Birth of Kazi Nazrul Islam

 25th October, 1942

-Nazrul was admitted to Lumbini Park Mental hospital, kolkata.
+Nazrul was admitted to Lumbini Park Mental hospital, Calcutta (now Kolkata).

 Nazrul Niramay Samiti was formed

-Nazrul Niramay Samiti was formed.
-Shyama Prasad Mukherjee, the politician, barrister and academician, who served as Minister for Industry and Supply in Prime Minister Jawaharlal Nehru's cabinet after independence of India, presided.
+Nazrul Niramay Samiti was formed, which was presided by Shyama Prasad Mukherjee, the politician, barrister and academician, who served as the Minister for Industry and Supply in Prime Minister Jawaharlal Nehru's cabinet after independence of India.

 Calcutta University felicitated Nazrul